ehy/Spam_BLIP/readme.txt

 Okay.
 What is the 'BLIP' in "Spam BLIP"?
 Think 'BLacklist IP'.

+= Any more?
+Howzabout the boring version number? =

+Right you are.
+Version numbers are useful, but sometimes fail to enliven the imagination.
+So, as it happens, this plugin was submitted to WordPress.org one day after the release they call Basie, and in that spirit this release of this plugin will be named Benny, which you may take to refer to Benny Goodman, or "Who Put the Benzedrine in Mrs. Murphy's Ovaltine" or 'Benefits?
+You want benefits?
+Are you an enemy of the Plutocratic Revolution?'
+Choose any one, they all work.

 == Screenshots ==

 1. The Spam BLIP optional information widget display.